Jarneid/vipps-developers/newsletters/2022-09-newsletter.md

 [settlements](https://github.com/vippsas/vipps-developers/tree/master/settlements).
 If you are interested in this and want to be kept up to date when we have something to share, please send an email to integraton@vipps.no.

+# New API (v3) on Recurring payments coming this fall
+Estimated in October, Recurring payments will launch a new API.
+This will include new and much improved Campaign functionality, the opportunity to Reserve and Capture (+Partial Capture) a recurring charge and more.
+We will share more info in next newsletter.

 # Reminders